-The Index history starts on 31 December 2017.
-The indices have a base value of 100 on that date.
+The Index history starts on 31 December 2012.
+The index has a base value of 100 on that date.
+Prior to 31 December 2016, only USD denominated bonds are eligible for the index.

 4.8 Settlement conventions

 All iBoxx indices are calculated using the assumption of T+0 settlement days.